Allegheny-Computer-Science-101-F2018/cs101-F2018-inclass-starter/README.md

 Here are the commands that are related to each of the in-class programming projects:

 - `gradle runIncorrectSwap` to run the `inclass.IncorrectSwap` program
+- `gradle runDivideByZero` to run the `inclass.DivideByZero` program

 ## Output